-A side note to my Canadian colleagues: academic sections on the DAT except reading.
-Academic performance holds a heavier weight in Canadian schools.
-Canadian Schools usually overlook a year or two of your undergrad in that section.
-(Save money and buy an older performance, thus only your best 3 years or 2 years are calculated in the GPA.
+A side note to my Canadian colleagues: Academic performance holds a heavier weight in Canadian schools.
+Canadian Schools usually overlook a year or two of your undergrad performance, thus only your best 3 years or 2 years are calculated in the GPA.
 For example, the University of Toronto excludes your lowest year and the University of Western Ontario only factors in your two best years, provided you had a 100% course load over 4 years.
 Hence, you will see their GPAs hover between a 3.8-3.9.